 I take umbrage to this notion and regard it as just another piece of slick intellectualism designed to undermine the authority of the Bible.
 Western theology does not derive its philosophical framework for understanding the Bible from its culture — neither current culture, nor ancient culture.
 It derives its philosophical framework from the Bible itself.

 The Bible, for instance, teaches a strictly chronological approach to history — a series of distinct, one-time events: creation, the fall, the curse, the tower of Babel, the flood, the call of Israel, the Exodus, the giving of the law, the first coming of Christ, the incarnation of Christ, the death of Christ, the resurrection of Christ, the second coming of Christ, the resurrection of the righteous, the restoration of Israel, the kingdom, the lifting of the curse, the binding of Satan, the casting of Satan into the lake of fire, the Great White Throne judgment.
-All of these events occured, or will occur, at a distinct moment in a linear flow of history.
+All of these events occurred, or will occur, at a distinct moment in a linear flow of history.
 There is no cycling.
 None of these events will be repeated.
-None of these events will be followed by analogies that are spiritually, essentially, or morally comparable.
-The entire scenario flies in the face of the intellectual conception of Eastern thought.
+None of these events will be followed by reincarnations that are spiritually, essentially, or morally equivalent or even comparable.
+The actual facts of history fly in the face of the intellectual conception of Eastern thought.

 Likewise, every human being experiences a linear flow of history marked by one-time events like conception, birth, and death.
 Those who become believers in Jesus also experience a one-time new birth at a definite point in time.
 And all men at the moment of death are ushered into an unending, unchanging eternal destiny — either a happy eternity in heaven or an excruciating eternity in hell.
 There is no cycling here.
 The whole process from conception to eternal destiny is linear.
 No step is repeated.
 No step can be repeated.
 There are no second chances.
 There are no replays.
 “It is appointed unto men to die once and then face the judgment.”
 Nothing here bears the remotest resemblance to the so-called Eastern thought.